Monitor the status of Stream API operations

 Each operation is assigned a unique orderingId

-, which is returned in the response to the request that sent the file container to your source.
+, which is returned in the response to your Stream API request.

 To check the status of a batch operation